Why Are My Honey Bees On The Ground?

 Their small size means they can only be used for a short time.
 But they are great when only a week or two of space is needed.

 I take one of the empty mini frames – none of them have drawn comb.
-In my equipment area, I look for a piece of broken comb.
-I found a frame with comb that was damaged by a rat (who ate half of it 🙁 .)
+In my equipment area, I find a frame with comb that was damaged by a rat (who ate half of it 🙁 .)

 This scrap piece of comb is placed into one of the mini frames using rubber bands (make sure the cells are not upside down), now the queen and bees have a place to start.